FAQ for exchange students

 Who is my contact person at Uppsala University?

-If you are coming through a university-wide exchange agreement, your main point of contact will be the Division for Internationalisation at email@example.com.
+If you are coming through a university-wide exchange agreement, your main point of contact will be the Unit for International Mobility at firstname.lastname@example.org.

 If you are coming through a departmental agreement, your main contact will be the relevant department.